sagiegurari/cargo-make/README.md

 [cargo-make] INFO - Build Done  in 0 seconds.
 ```

+Command line arguments can also contain built in [functions which are explained later on in this document.](#usage-functions)

 <a name="usage-task-command-script-task-examplescript"></a>
 #### Script
 Below simple script which prints hello world.